-As promised, the Government of Prime Minister Boris Johnson has finally announced 2-years UK start-up visa with no hefty specifications of money held in terms of initial funding and capital.
+As promised, the Government of Prime Minister Boris Johnson has finally announced a 2-years UK start-up visa with no hefty specifications of money held in terms of initial funding and capital.
 The positive thing is that the applicants without graduation will also be eligible to apply for this visa.
-The old Tier 1 Post Study work visa category which was to some extent identical to the current UK post study work visa scheme was stamped out back in April 2012.
-The new UK startup visa came into effect from 29 March, 2019.
+The old Tier 1 Post Study work visa category which was to some extent identical to the current UK post-study work visa scheme was stamped out back in April 2012.
+The new UK startup visa came into effect from 29 March 2019.

 Presently, only a limited number of post-students are allowed to work for six months and those who’re looking to stay longer will have to come under the Tier 2 visa category.
 All in all, the UK’s current post-study visa policy, no matter how feasible and attractive it may sound, isn’t easy and one needs to thoroughly go through the requirements and prerequisites to qualify for the process.

 Who Can Apply?

 In order to apply for the new startup UK visa program, you have to fulfill the below-listed requirements: